Frequently Asked Questions

 Cars are grouped by performance into A / B / C / D / F / EC.
 Classing uses the BCCR points system and

 Yes.
 Many teams offer arrive-and-drive seats.
-You’ll bring personal safety gear and pay the team’s
+You will bring personal safety gear and pay the team’s

 (look for "Putting People Together") and our social channels.